Notation#

 glDrawArrays glEnable glDisable GL_TRIANGLE_STRIP)

-The naked approach interprets each new line as a nested list:
+The nude approach interprets each new line as a nested list:

 # produces runtime errors